 ABLE accounts were created under federal law, but they are a state run program.
 Each state will have slightly different rules and regulations for ABLE accounts.
-We are still waiting for the State of California to open a platform to allow ABLE accounts in California.
-However, CalABLE, California’s program for ABLE accounts, is currently in Phase II of the rollout plan.
-Phase I was completed in late December 2016, and Phase II will be complete by fall 2017.
-The State of California has indicated that October 1, 2017 is the hard deadline for CalABLE to be open for business.
+We are still waiting for the State of California to finalize the implementation of ABLE accounts in California.
+The State of California has indicated that the goal for CalABLE to be open for business is by the end of 2018.
 That means that qualified individuals will be able to open their own accounts in just a few months.
-A brief fact sheet on CalABLE provided by the State of California can be found at: http://treasurer.ca.gov/able/resources/factsheets/factsheet-en-us.pdf.
+A brief fact sheet on CalABLE provide by the State of California can be found at here.

 If you are thinking about opening an ABLE account, but do not want to wait for the State of California, you can open an ABLE account in another state that authorizes out of state residents to have an account.
 However, please remember that an individual can only have one ABLE account and each state program may have different pros and cons, depending on your particular situation.
 To compare state to state ABLE programs, visit: http://ablenrc.org/state_compare/.

 Note: Drobny Law Offices, Inc. will update this article when CalABLE opens for business.